Home Refresh: How To Paint Over Painted Cabinets

 The Type of Existing Paint

-This is where you need to become a bit of a detective and determine what type of paint is already on your cabinets.
+When it comes to this factor, you may need to do some detective work to determine what type of paint is already on your cabinets.
 If you plan on painting over painted cabinets, the existing paint type, whether it’s oil-based or water-based, makes a difference.

 Painting Over Oil-Based vs. Water-Based Paint

-If your cabinets were previously dressed in water-based paint, you’re in luck.
-The preparatory stage here is relatively more straightforward and involves a spot of cleaning and lighting sanding before you can wield your paintbrush freely with a couple of coats of your chosen water-based paint.
+If your cabinets were previously painted with water-based paint, you’re in luck.
+The preparatory stage here is relatively more straightforward and involves a spot of cleaning and light sanding before you can freely wield your paintbrush with a couple of coats of your chosen water-based paint.

 But if you’re dealing with cabinets that have an oil-based or lacquer coating, you must take an extra step.